matloff/Rdsm/README.md

 * Formerly the **Rdsm** package, but fully rewritten.

+# Advantages of Shared-Memory Approach

+* Alternative is message-passing, e.g. **parallel** package, including via **foreach** interface.

+* Faster execution, since there is no expensive repeated passing of data from one process to another.

+* Threads manage their own task assignment, rather via communication from a central process.

+* Clearer code.

 How it works:

 * The shared memory is implemented via the **bigmemory** package.